swatithapa19/Simpsons-character-image-classification/README.md

 # Simpsons Character identification(end-to-end deployment)
-In this project I have taken ten simpsons charcaters and have tried to make end to end image classification.
+In this project I have taken ten simpsons charcaters and have tried to make end to end image classification where it can detect character which are even blurred.

 ## Data generator: